Skip to main content

 Free: Wire Fraud Defense Playbook

-13-page playbook covering the 5 BEC variants targeting construction firms — draw request intercept, owner-rep impersonation, supplier banking change fraud, lien waiver spoofing, and title company wire intercept.
-Includes the FBI Financial Fraud Kill Chain first-hour protocol and callback verification SOP template.
+13-page playbook covering 5 BEC variants targeting construction firms — draw request intercept, owner-rep impersonation, supplier banking change, lien waiver spoofing, title company wire.
+Includes FBI Financial Fraud Kill Chain first-hour protocol and callback SOP template.

 Download Free →